Partial regularity and smooth topology-preserving approximations of rough domains: Introduction

 Let us now mention some related literature.
 Further results on domains of class $C^0$ and their properties, in particular their geometric characterization as domains with the segment property\footnote{i.e. for each point $P\in\partial\Omega$ there exists a neighbourhood $U(P)$ in $\R^m$ and a non-zero vector $b(P)\in\R^m$ such that $x+tb\in\Omega,\mbox{ for all } x\in\overline{\Omega}\cap U(P), 0<t<1$.}, are available in Fraenkel \cite{fraenkelc0}.
 The relation between domains of class $C^0$ and their closure is addressed in Grisvard \cite[Theorem 1.2.1.5]{Grisvard}.
 Also in \cite[Corollary 1.2.2.3]{Grisvard}, it is noted that a bounded open convex set necessarily has Lipschitz boundary.
 Somewhat related domains are the `cloudy manifolds' defined by Kleiner \& Lott \cite{KleinerLott} which are subsets of an Euclidean space with the property that near each point they look ``coarsely close'' to an affine subspace of the Euclidean space.
 It was shown in \cite{KleinerLott} that any cloudy $k$-manifold can be well interpolated by a smooth $k$-dimensional submanifold of the Euclidean space.
 Another strand of research that can be compared with our partial regularity result for bounded domains of class $C^0$ is that described by Jones, Katz \& Vargas \cite{jones}, in which the authors prove and generalize a conjecture of Semmes \cite{semmes} that for a bounded open set $\Omega\subset\R^m$ with $\mathcal H^{m-1}(\partial\Omega)=M<\infty$ there exist $\varepsilon>0$ and a Lipschitz graph $\Gamma$ with $\mathcal H^{m-1}(\Gamma\cap\partial\Omega)\geq\varepsilon$.

-The closest in spirit to our work is that of Verchota (\cite[Appendix]{verchota-thesis}, \cite[Proposition 1.12]{verchota-JFA}), who studies bounded Lipschitz domains $\Omega$ and constructs smooth approximating domains whose boundaries are shown to be homeomorphic with $\partial\Omega$ using a smooth flow.
+Close in spirit to our work is that of Verchota (\cite[Appendix]{verchota-thesis}, \cite[Proposition 1.12]{verchota-JFA}), who studies bounded Lipschitz domains $\Omega$ and constructs smooth approximating domains whose boundaries are shown to be homeomorphic with $\partial\Omega$ using a smooth flow.

 In Hofmann, Mitrea \& Taylor \cite{hofmann} a definition is given of a continuous vector field transversal to the boundary of an open set with locally finite perimeter, in which it is required that the inner product of the vector field with the normal is bounded away from zero.
 For the case of bounded domains of class $C^0$ (which need not have finite perimeter) this is a similar but stronger requirement than being a continuous field of good directions.
 A result \cite[Proposition 2.2] {hofmann} analogous to our Proposition \ref{smapp} is then proved giving conditions under which the existence of a continuous locally tranversal field implies the existence of a global smooth transversal field.